 - Staff provided with a laptop purchased by the school can only use it for private purposes at the discretion of the Head teacher.
-Such laptops remain the property of the school and are open to scrutiny by senior management, contracted technicians and the Computing subject leader. - Laptops belonging to the school must have updated antivirus software installed and be password protected and encrypted. - Staff provided with a laptop purchased by the school are responsible for updating the antivirus software by connecting to the school network regularly. - Staff intending to bring personal laptops on to the school premises should consider whether this is appropriate.
+Such laptops remain the property of the school and are open to scrutiny by senior management, contracted technicians and the Computing subject leader. - Laptops belonging to the school must have updated antivirus software installed and be password protected and encrypted. - Staff provided with a laptop purchased by the school are responsible for updating the antivirus software by connecting to the school network regularly. - Staff should ensure that their school laptops are regularly brought onto site so that they can be updated. - Staff intending to bring personal laptops on to the school premises should consider whether this is appropriate.
 There are security risks associated with any private content on the laptop. - Staff should not attach personal laptops to the school network. - The security of school laptops is of prime importance due to their portable nature and them being susceptible to theft. - See School Laptop policy (separate document).